SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 **Improved Network Utilization:**
-Dynamic filter reduces the number of records involved in the join operation and this helps in reducing the shuffle data generated and minimizes network I/O.
+Dynamic filter reduces the number of records involved in the join operation and this helps in reducing the shuffle data generated and minimizes Network I/O.

 **Improved Resource Utilization:**
 The number of records involved in the join is reduced as the result of using the Dynamic Filtering in spark.This